tangowithcode/tango_with_django_2/manuscript/chapter11-redux.md

 {lang="text",linenos=off}
 	$ pip install -U django-registration-redux==2.2

-With the package installed, we need to tell Django that we will be using the `registration` app that comes within the `django-registration-redux` Python package.
+With the package installed, we next need to tell the Django framework that we will be using the `registration` app that comes within the `django-registration-redux` Python package.
 Open up your project's `settings.py` file, and update the `INSTALLED_APPS` list to include the `registration` package.
 An example `INSTALLED_APPS` list is shown below.

 {lang="python",linenos=off}
 	INSTALLED_APPS = [